pmitros/cpsd-lottery/docs/schools/klo.md

 Kennedy-Longfellow is a school in East Cambridge, in the Kendall/Lechmere area.
 It's an older building, with a nice playground and field.
+K-Lo is one of the more traditional schools in the district, with low staff turnover and a few teachers who have stayed there for decades.
+It has ties to MIT, values advanced learners, and has strong programs in STEM (including computer programming).
+A large portion of the student body comes from families of MBA students, which brings an internationally diverse crowd, but with sometimes rapid student turnover.

-Kennedy-Longfellow is in the MIT area, which has *many* schools and fewer families, so it tends to be very undersubscribed.
+Kennedy-Longfellow is in the MIT area, an area with *many* schools and few families.
+Indeed, it is the eastern-most school in the district and the closest to Kendall Square (predominantly, a business area), so it tends to be extremely undersubscribed.

 ## General